Terree A. Bowers

 - Secured a non-prosecution agreement from the Brooklyn US Attorney's Office in a securities fraud investigation involving the third largest retail jewelry chain in the country;

 - Convinced the Los Angeles US Attorney’s Office not to indict a “target” in a major labor relations fraud case;

 - Succeeded in getting a private investigator dismissed from a private civil rights action;

 - Served as the lead attorney for the city of Los Angeles in an unfair business practice case against an international public relations firm, and succeeded in obtaining a multimillion-dollar settlement in favor of the city;

-- Represented two whistle-blowers who broke open a bribery case in the Oregon prison system and are awaiting a reward from the Internal Revenue Service; and
+- Represented two whistle-blowers who broke open a bribery case in the Oregon prison system;

-- Served as the lead attorney and crafted a “win-win” settlement in a case involving a disabled jockey and The Jockey’s Guild.
+- Served as the lead attorney and crafted a “win-win” settlement in a case involving a disabled jockey and The Jockey’s Guild; and

 - American Bar Association (ABA), Member